skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 And, automation will impact young and old workers more than middle-aged ones.
 Although the youth side of this U-curve is much worse than the other as entry-level jobs tend to have higher risks of automation, young workers tend to be better at finding and adapting to new jobs than senior workers [^oecd2].

+These trends are slightly more nuanced for the type of automation induced by recent AI advances.
+A Stanford study[^ai_labor] measuring how exposed a job is to AI-enabled automation by comparing job descriptions with AI patent descriptions found that:

+> While individuals with low levels of education are somewhat exposed to AI, it is those with college degrees, including Master’s degrees, who are most exposed.
+Moreover, as might be expected from the fact that AI-exposed jobs are predominantly those involving high levels of education and accumulated experience, it is older workers who are most exposed to AI, with younger workers much less so.

 Lastly, automation may also decrease wages for workers in the more automatable industries.
 To quickly supplant lost income, workers displaced by automation often [settle for jobs that pay less than the job they had before](https://futurism.com/new-chart-proves-automation-serious-threat).
 One study finds that one more robot per a thousand workers decreases wages by 0.37%[^ace1].